Dissolved Oxygen & Delaware River Water Quality

 Background

 PWD is committed to improving water quality in the Delaware River and the protection of the Atlantic sturgeon.
 However, further spending requires examination of the costs to Philadelphia water customers and the benefits to aquatic life.
-PWD has not found definitive scientific evidence that dissolved oxygen levels are limiting sturgeon populations.
+PWD has not found definitive scientific evidence that DO levels are limiting sturgeon populations.
 Additionally, the construction of new wastewater treatment facilities will greatly increase energy usage and nearly double the emission of greenhouse gases.

 Frequently Asked Questions